Skip to content

 Trinity MML Graduates: a pathway to independence, fulfilment and success

 Trinity College is proud of the consistent success of its graduates in securing meaningful employment and rewarding careers.
-Students in MML have gone into journalism, diplomacy, the civil service, broadcasting, film production, banking and financial services, publishing, education and graduate research, translation, law, academia, international development and politics.
+Students in MML have gone on to successful careers in journalism, diplomacy, the civil service, broadcasting, film production, banking and financial services, publishing, education and graduate research, translation, law, academia, international development and politics.

 Applying to join MML at Trinity